-In Refugee, author Alan Gratz shares the stories of 3 young people looking for a place to live in peace—Josef in 1930s Nazi Germany, Isabel in 1990s Cuba, and Mahmoud today in Syria.
+In Refugee, author Alan Gratz shares the stories of three young people looking for a place to live in peace — Josef in 1930s Nazi Germany, Isabel in 1990s Cuba, and Mahmoud in present-day Syria.
 Though they all come from different places and grew up in different times, they all share similar struggles as they seek out a better life for themselves and their families.

 On key ideas and details